Rufei-Sheng/Manhattan_Congestion_Capstone_Website/README.md

-## Web for people's transportation choices
+## Transportation choice model for commuters in NYC

 This is the website for the Capstone project titled 'Impact of Manhattan Congestion Surcharge on for-hire vehicles' done by us as part of our Masters in Applied Data Science and Urban Informatics at NYU.